ktkt9898/Warmup-Project-Magic-Squares/README.md

 Example:
 # java MagicSquareDriver -create MagicSquare1.txt 3
 Will create a text file called "MagicSquare1.txt" with a 3 by 3 dimension matrix.

+# KNOWN ISSUES
+After compiling, the terminal may output that the java runtime environment is incompatible.
+Ensure that you have the latest version of java installed to avoid this issue.

 # PROGRAM DESIGN AND IMPORTANT CONCEPTS:
 The MagicSquare class involves two constructors and five method signatures.